Drone likely flying from Ukraine war zone crashes in Croatia

 The Croatian police said they came to the scene of the explosion on the outskirts of Zagreb after calls from local citizens.
 They said they found a large crater and two parachutes in a wooded area.
 Some parked cars were damaged.

 Photos from the scene show metal pieces of the wreckage scattered on the ground, a parachute hanging from tree branches and what seems to be a section of a wing.
-Police sealed off the area of the blast for investigation.
-The Tu-141 has parachutes used for soft landings.
+Police sealed off the area for investigation.
+The Tu-141 has parachutes for soft landings.

-Witnesses quoted by the media said they first heard a large explosion that rocked the ground, then a foul smell.
+Witnesses quoted by the media said they first heard a large explosion that rocked the ground, then a foul smell of kerosene.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.